Hammiuss/GithubUploadOrIRemoveSkin/index.md

 ---

-# Hi, I'm <Your Name>
+# Hi, I'm Aiham
-Welcome to my ICS4U portfolio.
-I’ll use this site to post my work and reflections.
+This is my portfolio, I use this site to show my work and badmouth github

 ## Highlights
 - 🔧 Project 1: Github Pages